STAT545-UBC/STAT545-UBC-original-website/block010_dplyr-end-single-table.md

 ## Variables not shown: canada (dbl), gdp_percap_rel (dbl)
 ```

 I did NOT assign the post-rename object back to `gtbl` because that would make the chunks in this tutorial harder to copy/paste and run out of order.
-In real life, I would probably assign this back to `gtbl`, in a data preparation script, and proceed with the new varaible names.
+In real life, I would probably assign this back to `gtbl`, in a data preparation script, and proceed with the new variable names.

 ### `group_by()` is a mighty weapon